moazrefat/K8S-Bonus/README.md

-#### I did wrote this python/flask application which is supposed to give you you the opportunity to register and preview basic details about an employee as it stores the data in MYSQL DB as backend as well it connects to other microserviece using API and retreive version data too.
+#### I did write this python/flask application which is supposed to give you the opportunity to register and preview basic details about new employee, the application stores the data in MYSQL DB as backend as well it connects to other microserviece using API and retreive version data too.

 > Application API:
 >> http://IP/welcome